Key takeaways

 Reduce caloric intake

-Maintaining a calorie deficit — i.e. burning more calories than you take in — is a tried-and-true tactic for seeing slim-down results.
+Maintaining a calorie deficit (i.e., burning more calories than you take in) is a tried-and-true tactic for seeing slim-down results.
 That’s because being in a calorie deficit forces your body to break down stored body fat (vs. the calories from food consumed) for energy.

-One way to achieve a calorie deficit is to reduce your caloric intake.
-But to do this, you first need to figure out your total daily energy expenditure (TDEE), aka the total number of calories your body burns daily to maintain your current weight.
 Once you figure out that amount (which you can do by using Ro’s TDEE calculator), you can then determine how much to cut your caloric intake to reach your goals safely.
-In general, you should try to eat about 200-300 calories below your TDEE to promote sustainable weight loss — all while also increasing your physical activity, but we’ll get to that in a minute.
+In general, you should try to eat at least 200–300 calories below your TDEE to promote sustainable weight loss — all while also increasing your physical activity, but we’ll get to that in a minute.

 Maintain your current weight